 - Defended officers, directors and holding company in investor class and individual actions arising out of the massive fraud perpetrated by Bernard L. Madoff.

-- Represented one of the country’s leading mutual fund complexes and its senior directors and officers in investor class actions claiming over $2 billion in losses suffered on fixed income fund investments concentrated in credit default swaps, total return swaps and various forms of commercial mortgage backed securities.
+- Represented one of the country’s leading mutual fund complexes and its senior directors and officers in investor class actions claiming over US$2 billion in losses suffered on fixed income fund investments concentrated in credit default swaps, total return swaps and various forms of commercial mortgage backed securities.